ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 3\.
 Select the process with a "ColorPix.exe" name in the list and press "Attach" button.
 When attachment will be finished, you will see a "Paused" text in the right-bottom corner of the OllyDbg window.

 4\.
-Press *Alt*+*M* to open memory map of the ColorPix process.
+Press *Alt+M* to open memory map of the ColorPix process.
 The OllyDbg window should looks like this now:

 ![OllyDbg Memory Map](ollydbg-result.png)